Second Grade Resident Advisor At Girard College Among 3 Victims Killed In South Street Mass Shooting

 PHILADELPHIA (CBS) — We’re learning more about the victims in the mass shooting in Philadelphia on South Street.
 After that shooting, paramedics took several of the victims to Jefferson Health, which really overwhelmed the hospital.

 Of the 14 people shot, three were killed.
-A 49-year-old woman was injured by shattered glass.READ MORE: South Street Mass Shooting: 3 People Killed, 12 Others Injured After Gunmen Open Fire Into Crowd In South Philadelphia
+A 49-year-old woman was injured by shattered glass.READ MORE: South Street Mass Shooting: 3 People Killed, 11 Others Wounded By Gunshots After Shooters Open Fire Into Crowd In Philadelphia

 Police identified the victims who died as 34-year-old Gregory Jackson, 27-year-old Alexis Quinn, and the American Federation of Teachers confirmed the third victim was Kris Minners, a 22-year-old resident advisor at Girard College.